 What can I use instead of eggs?

-Many bakers have written that using a vegan “flax egg” substitute works well instead of the eggs in this recipe.
+Use a vegan flax egg substitute instead of the eggs in this recipe.

 What’s Next?